-Read how Move Well Eat Well schools are making healthy eating and physical activity a normal, enjoyable part of every child's day.
+Find out how Move Well Eat Well schools are making healthy eating and physical activity a normal, enjoyable part of every child's day by clicking on each icon.

 Somerset Primary are encouraging all students to drink water regularly by displaying Tap into Water Everyday signs in each classroom.
 This is also a great reminder for teachers and parents.
-Print ‘Tap into Water Everyday’ signs for your classroom here.
+Print 'Tap into Water Everyday' signs for your classroom.
+2012

 Souper Schools!
-Find out how some Move Well Eat Well Member schools have become 'Souper Schools' and made their own delicous soups here.
+Find out how some Move Well Eat Well Member schools have become 'Souper Schools' and made their own delicious soups.2013

 Our Lady of Lourdes Catholic Primary School decided to break with the past and not sell fizzy drinks & chips.
 They tossed around these ideas: